Albrtito/ObsidianNotes/02 - Atomic/1727428451 - Definition - TCP.md

 + Offers **congestion control**[^1]
 + Offers **flow control** [^3]
-+ Requires to **set up the connection** → [[1728042156 - The three way handshake|The three way handshake]] Requires a **closing connection** → [[1728044996 - Closing a TCP connection|Closing TCP]]
++ Requires to **set up the connection** → [[1728042156 - The three way handshake|The three way handshake]]
++ Requires a **closing connection** → [[1728044996 - Closing a TCP connection|Closing TCP]]

 ![[1727428451 - Definition - TCPj.png]]

 ## Cummulative ACKs:
-It's important to mention that the ACKs in TCP are cummulative, this means that when we send an ACK for packet 3, what we are telling the sender is that **every packet until 3 has been recieved and THE LAST RECIEVED (properly) BYTE WAS 3.
+It's important to mention that the ACKs in TCP are cummulative, this means that when we send an ACK for packet 3, what we are telling the sender is that **every packet until 3 has been recieved and THE LAST RECIEVED BYTE WAS 3.

 ## Sequence numbering:
 TCP has a **wierd way of numbering packets**.Lets first get the number of sequence numbers needed for some window of size n.